agimenez95/MkodoTechTest/README.md

 ### Additional tasks
 4. **Detail View for Each Draw**: Implement a detail view for each lottery draw, showing all numbers and the bonus ball.
     - I re-used components from the List to display to show the lottery result.
-    - ViewModifier was used to setup the prize amount.
+    - A `ViewModifier` was used to setup the prize amount style.
 I did this because it seemed like a style that we would want to match in other places in the larger context of the product.
 5. **Lottery Tickets**: Implement a 'ticket view' that shows some randomly generated lottery tickets and if they have won or not.
     - Randomly generating a random ticket gave me too many questions:
         - To what draw would these tickets belong to?